Student Handbook for Master of Science Degree in Biomedical Engineering

 • Three letters of recommendation.

-• A "Statement of Purpose" in which the student indicates their reasons for seeking the MS degree in BME, declares their area of interest (one of the six Specifications/Tracks listed below), and identify BME faculty he/she would be interested in working with for thesis research.
+• A "Statement of Purpose" in which the student indicates their reasons for seeking the MS degree in BME, declares their area of interest (one of the six Specializations/Tracks listed below), and identify BME faculty with whom they would be interested in working for thesis research.

-• Results of the Graduate Record Examination (GRE), sent directly to the MU Graduate School by the Educational Testing Service.
-(GRE is optional for fall 2023 and spring 2024.)
+• Optional: results of the Graduate Record Examination (GRE) General Test, sent directly to the MU Graduate School by the Educational Testing Service

 • International students must submit results of the TOEFL examination, sent directly to the MU Graduate School by the Educational Testing Service.
 International students who are in the process of completing or have completed their undergraduate degree in the United States, United Kingdom, Australia, New Zealand or Canada (excluding Quebec) are not required to take the TOEFL examination.